ellipsis-ai/standup/actions/FAQ/response.md

 Leave the standup channel.
 (In the standup channel, type `/leave`.)

 **How do I see who has checked in so far today?**
-Type `/dm @ellipsis standup status`
+Type `/dm @ellipsis simple standup status`

 **How do I change the setup?**
-Type `/dm @ellipsis setup standup`.
+Type `/dm @ellipsis setup simple standup`.
 You can run the setup as many time as you like.

 **How do I get more help?**
-For an introduction, type `/dm @ellipsis standup help`.
-To see the list of standup actions type `/dm @ellipsis help standup`.
+For an introduction, type `/dm @ellipsis simple standup help`.
+To see the list of standup actions type `/dm @ellipsis help simple standup`.